kayway/kayway.github.io/_posts/2024-11-22-Batman Arkham Shadow.md

 I helped design smoother interaction transitions—particularly around scenes where NPCs hand items to the player—ensuring they felt natural in a VR environment without causing clipping or abrupt motion.

 # Final Thoughts
 Worked cross-discipline with designers, narrative teams, audio, and producers, acting as a bridge between technical implementation and creative intent.
 Frequently took ownership of broken workflows or complex scenes, delivering fixes quickly and helping improve the overall cinematic pipeline for the project.
+I learned a lot of Unity visual scripting here developing nodes for designers to use and created flowgraphs when designing cinematics.